scikit-build/cmake-python-distributions/docs/building.rst

 Overview
 --------

-This project has been designed to work with `scikit-build <https://scikit-build.readthedocs.io/>`_.
+This project has been designed to work with `scikit-build-core <https://scikit-build-core.readthedocs.io/>`_.

-It provides a `setup.py` and allows to create both source and binary distributions of CMake.

 This is done ensuring source files and build artifacts are copied and/or generated in expected locations.